marcusgia2505/classEx_doc/docs/Organize.rst

 All games from the repository can be imported to one's own account by clicking on the *Import game* button.
 You can then find the game in the general folder.

 .. note:: If you import games, they are not copied to your account. classEx only sets a reference to the game of the other lecturer.
 Therefore, you cannot modify imported games.
-In order to modify an imported game you have to copy it.
+In order to modify an imported game, you have to copy it.